RetroAchievements/docs/docs/developer-docs/flags/addsource.md

 - `AddSource 8-bit Mem 0x8010 & Value 0x3f` would read the 8-bit value from $8010, discard bits 6 and 7 (0x3f is 00111111 in binary) and then add that to the accumulator.

-`^`: Bitwise XOR the left side with the right side
+`^`: Bitwise-XOR the left side with the right side

 - `AddSource 8-bit Mem 0x8010 ^ Mem 0x8011` would read the 8-bit values from $8010 and $8011, and result in a value where the resulting bits would be 1 if the same bit in the two operands differed, or 0 if the same bit in the two operands matched.
 This result would be added to the accumulator.